Many people have misconceptions about why physician assistant (PA) programs were developed and what the requirements are.

 The application process to a physician assistant program begins more than a year before you plan to enter.

-At some point between applying, you need to take the GRE.
+At some point before applying, you need to take the GRE.
 This test is similar to the SAT, in that it tests basic mathematical, verbal, and writing skills.
 It does not test the science topics you learn in the prerequisite courses, so you can take it before all of your prerequisites are complete.